justinhough/Centurion/README.md

 ```

+## Documentation and Examples

+Read our [docs](DOCUMENTATION.md) or view examples on our [Github page](http://justinhough.github.io/Centurion/resources.html).
+We are always trying to improve our documentation and examples, so please submit an issue labeled `docs` with the description of what needs to be updated.

+## Versioning

+Centurion no longer supports Internet Explorer 7 as of version `3.5.3`.

+Review [CHANGELOG](CHANGELOG.md) for updates and changes to the framework.

 ## Bugs and feature requests

 If you find a bug or have a feature request you would like added to Centurion.
 Please search for [existing](https://github.com/justinhough/Centurion/issues?q=is%3Aopen+is%3Aissue) and [closed](https://github.com/justinhough/Centurion/issues?q=is%3Aissue+is%3Aclosed) issues to see any similar issues.
 If you problem or idea is not addressed, please open a [new issue](https://github.com/justinhough/Centurion/issues/new).

 ## Contributing